minershive/hiveon-kb/hiveon_asic/hiveon_asic_new.md

+title: Hiveon ASIC — New User’s Initial Installation and Setup Manual

-# Hiveon ASIC — New User’s Initial Installation and Setup Manual
+## Hiveon ASIC — New User’s Initial Installation and Setup Manual
 <img
   src="https://github.com/minershive/hiveon-kb/raw/master/images/hiveon_asic_new/header.jpeg?sanitize=true" data-canonical-src="https://github.com/minershive/hiveon-kb/raw/master/images/hiveon_asic_new/header.jpeg"
   />

 Our firmware includes a 2% devfee while you’ll still be getting higher profit than with the stock firmware.

-# Installation Options
+### Installation Options
 There are no one-size-fits-all instructions, instead we’re going to cover three scenarios of installing or updating your machines with Hiveon ASIC.
 We’ve split the process into two articles.

 Part one will cover the following topics: